-- Types of Needs - Social needs (Social needs are externally directed and relate to other individuals (e.g., the need for esteem, succor, and modeling). - b).
-Nonsocial needs (those whose achievement is not based on other people (e.g., the need for sleep, novelty, control, and understanding). - c) Functional needs (those that motivate the search for products that solve consumption-related problems.) - d) Symbolic needs (those that affect our sense of self, self expression, and social position or role.) - e) Hedonic needs (reflect sensory pleasure and includes needs for sensory stimulation, cognitive stimulation and novelty (nonsocial hedonic needs), as well as need for reinforcement, sex and play (social hedonic needs). - f) Needs for cognition and stimulation.
+- a) Types of Needs - i.
+Social needs (Social needs are externally directed and relate to other individuals (e.g., the need for esteem, succor, and modeling). - ii.
+Nonsocial needs (those whose achievement is not based on other people (e.g., the need for sleep, novelty, control, and understanding). - iii.
+Functional needs (those that motivate the search for products that solve consumption-related problems.) - iv.
+Symbolic needs (those that affect our sense of self, self expression, and social position or role.) - v.
+Hedonic needs (reflect sensory pleasure and includes needs for sensory stimulation, cognitive stimulation and novelty (nonsocial hedonic needs), as well as need for reinforcement, sex and play (social hedonic needs). - vi Needs for cognition and stimulation.
 (Those who have a high need for cognition are more likely to process information actively and engage in cognitive processing during decision making as compared to those who have a low need for cognition.)
-Also, Those who have a high OSL need more sensory stimulation; have been found to be involved in shopping and seeking information about brands; they show higher involvement in ads than those with a lower OSL. - 2.
-Characteristics of Needs - a) Needs are dynamic. - b) Needs exist in a hierarchy. - c) Needs can be aroused by internal or external cues.
+Also, Those who have a high OSL need more sensory stimulation; have been found to be involved in shopping and seeking information about brands; they show higher involvement in ads than those with a lower OSL. - b) Characteristics of Needs - i.
+Needs are dynamic. - ii.
+Needs exist in a hierarchy. - iii.
+Needs can be internally or externally aroused. - iv.
+Needs can conflict.
+There are 3 kinds of need conflicts:

-- d) Needs can conflict.
-There are 3 kinds of need conflicts: - (1).
-Approach-avoidance conflict occurs when a given behavior is seen as both desirable and undesirable because it satisfies some of the consumer's needs but fails to satisfy others. - (2).
-Approach-approach conflict occurs when the consumer faces the task of choosing among two or more equally desirable options that fulfill different needs. - (3).
-Avoidance-avoidance conflict occurs when the consumer faces the task of choosing between equally undesirable options.
+--Approach-avoidance conflict occurs when a given behavior is seen as both desirable and undesirable because it satisfies some of the consumer's needs but fails to satisfy others. --Approach-approach conflict occurs when the consumer faces the task of choosing among two or more equally desirable options that fulfill different needs. --Avoidance-avoidance conflict occurs when the consumer faces the task of choosing between equally undesirable options.